To apply to this program, please refer to the box titled "POWR Application" in the right column.

 Wellness programming for our law enforcement professionals is evolving, and the POST Officer Wellness and Resilience (POWR) program is specifically tailored for each agency and member.
 Developed by culturally competent wellness and resilience experts, and based on modern findings, this optimization program is adaptive, contemporary, and practical in addressing adversities.
 This engaging, interactive program will be facilitated by highly trained, intentionally selected professionals with expertise and experience in law enforcement and wellness.

 Qualified agencies shall employ peace officers pursuant to Penal Code Section 830.1.
 Agencies who wish to participate in this program will be required to demonstrate an emphasis on the intersection of officer wellness, procedural justice, and community relations.
 Applications are accepted on a quarterly basis, which will be reviewed and vetted by POST staff.
 Submission of application does not guarantee placement into the program.
 POST staff will have the final authority in determining participation.
 Non-selected applicants are encouraged to re-apply.

-Note: Funding for this program is concurrent with, but distinct from, wellness funding that is being administered by the Bureau of State and Community Corrections (BSCC).
-If you have received or are planning to receive BSCC funding for wellness, the POST/UCSD POWR program team is available to provide guidance and programming to support your agency.
+Note: Funding for this program is concurrent with, but distinct from, wellness funding that is being administered by the Board of State and Community Corrections (BSCC).
+For questions related to BSCC funds data reporting, contact OfficerWellnessGrant@bscc.ca.gov If you have received or are planning to receive BSCC funding for wellness, the POST/UCSD POWR program team is available to provide guidance and programming to support your agency.
 If interested, please email POWR@post.ca.gov.